Find advice, best practices and resources to support your capital planning and capital repair needs.

 - Annual Operating Budget – Your annual operating budget has funds designated for ongoing maintenance.
 These monies should be set aside in order to fund any repair under $5,000 that is not covered by the Replacement Reserves Fund.

 - Provincial Modernization & Improvement Program – This Program provides funding for capital repair projects over $5,000 that are not already covered by the Replacement Reserves Fund.
 Funding is allocated annually and based on a priority ranking system.
 Talk to your local non-profit portfolio manager if you are interested in applying.

 If you have any questions, please contact your:

 The Expiring Operating Agreements Guide helps non-profit housing providers plan to become self-sustaining when their agreements expire.
 It may also be helpful to local government staff involved in reviewing zoning and development and building permit applications for site redevelopment projects.

-Use the Simplified Asset Tool to help determine the current state of a non-profit housing building.
+Use the Simplified Assessment Tool to help determine the current state of a non-profit housing building.